 At Esurance, we launched our online car insurance company in 1999 with the goal of making it easy to find the right policy in just a few minutes.
-By giving you the tools to shop and compare online and backing it up with 24/7 customer service, we're helping to write the next chapter in car insurance history.
+By giving you the tools to shop and compare online and backing it up with top-notch customer service, we're helping to write the next chapter in car insurance history.

 It was just a few years ago that getting and comparing quotes and finding answers to complex insurance questions was difficult and time-consuming.
 Today, with just a few clicks or taps on your smartphone, you can manage your account, track car repairs, gain valuable insights on common auto insurance questions, and even consult an online Coverage Counselor®.
-And if you ever have a pressing insurance question at 3 in the morning, we're available around the clock.

 Insurance for the Modern World®.
 It's the latest chapter in the 5,000-year history of our industry.